pinpinroku/hultra/README.md

 ## Installation

-Just download the binary from the [release](https://github.com/pinpinroku/everest-mod-cli/releases) page.
-You don't need to do any extra installation steps, just put it in `~/.local/bin`, etc. Then add that directory to the PATH.

-> Please wait a little bit for the binary release.
+Once downloaded, move it to `~/.local/bin` (or another directory of your choice).
+Then, give it execution permissions by running `chmod u+x ./everest-mod-cli`.
+Finally, add that directory to your PATH if it isn’t already included.

 ### Build yourself